-Deleted: 4
+Deleted: for

-- 6.5 CFMIP experiment to diagnose the fast cloud adjustment to CO_2 radiative forcing, which is known to explain part of inter-model differences in cloud response.
+- 6.4a,b Two Hansen-style diagnostic simulations to determine: 6.4a) total anthropogenic aerosol forcing for the year 2000, and 6.4b) sulfate aerosol forcing for the year 2000. - 6.5 CFMIP experiment to diagnose the fast cloud adjustment to CO2 radiative forcing, which is known to explain part of inter-model differences in cloud response.
 Note that in this experiment and in its control (i.e., the AMIP expt.
 3.3), CFMIP recommends that the terrestrial carbon cycle model be inactivated and vegetation characteristics be prescribed (based on observations).
-If the carbon cycle remains active, it should continue to "see" $1xCO_2$, while the radiation should see $4xCO_2$.
-This will isolate the cloud "fast" adjustments to CO_2 from those caused by changes in evapotranspiration (due, for example, to possible stomatal responses to CO_2 increase). - 6.6 CFMIP experiment to examine cloud feedbacks and responses to a prescribed change in SSTs, and isolate the role of atmospheric processes in the response of clouds and precipitation to global warming.
-The pattern of SST change will be derived from a composite of the CMIP3 OAGCM response at time of CO_2 quadrupling.
+If the carbon cycle remains active, it should continue to "see" 1xCO2 while the radiation should see 4xCO2.
+This will isolate the cloud "fast" adjustments to CO2 from those caused by changes in evapotranspiration (due, for example, to possible stomatal responses to CO2 increase). - 6.6 CFMIP experiment to examine cloud feedbacks and responses to a prescribed change in SSTs, and isolate the role of atmospheric processes in the response of clouds and precipitation to global warming.
+The pattern of SST change will be derived from a composite of the CMIP3 OAGCM response at time of CO2 quadrupling.
 It will be provided by CFMIP. - 6.7 CFMIP aqua-planet experiment to examine model differences and responses under simplified conditions.
 The 'control' experiment (expt.
-6.7a) will use a zonally-uniform distribution of SST, no sea-ice at high latitudes, and perpetual equinoctial conditions (the design of this experiment will be close to that proposed by Neale and Hoskins 2001).
+6.7a) will use a zonally-uniform distribution of SST, no sea-ice at high latitudes, and perpetual equinoctial conditions (the design of this expt will be close to that proposed by Neale and Hoskins 2001).
 Expt.
 6.7b would be similar to expt.
-6.7a except that a $4xCO_2$ would be imposed to examine the fast adjustment of clouds and precipitation to CO_2 radiative forcing.
+6.7a except that a 4xCO2 would be imposed to examine the fast adjustment of clouds and precipitation to CO2 radiative forcing.
 Expt.
 6.7c would be similar to expt.
 6.7a except that a uniform +4K SST perturbation would be imposed to examine the response of clouds and precipitation to global warming. - 6.8 CFMIP experiment to diagnose the cloud feedbacks and responses to a prescribed uniform +4 K change in SST.

-Further notes and issues that need to be considered include the following:
+Further notes, and issues that need to be considered include the following:

-- These idealized runs will be initiated from the pre-industrial control run (expt.
+- 1) These idealized runs will be initiated from the pre-industrial control run (expt.
 3.1), and except as noted in Table 6 the same time invariant concentration/emissions/forcing should be imposed as in the control run. - 2) In expts.
 6.2a,b and 6.4a,b, the SST and sea ice values should come from a climatology of the pre-industrial control run (expt.
 3.1).
-Daily values may be simply linearly interpolated between the monthly mean climatological values; it is not required that the climatological monthly means be recovered exactly from the daily time-series. - 3) In all the prescribed SST experiments, land cover should be prescribed.
-That is, although vegetation might respond (e.g., the leaf area index), vegetation maps should be fixed consistent with the climatology of the pre-industrial control (as would, of course, land-use). - 4) The Gregory-style experiments (6.3) are performed instead of the traditional CMIP atmosphere-mixed layer ocean (or slab) model experiments.
+Daily values may be simply linearly interpolated between the monthly mean climatological values; it is not required that the climatological monthly means be recovered exactly from the daily time-series. - 3) In all the prescribed SST experiments, land cover would be prescribed.
+That is, although vegetation could respond (e.g., the leaf area index), vegetation maps would be fixed consistent with the climatology of the pre-industrial control (as would, of course, land-use). - 4) The Gregory-style experiments (6.3) are performed instead of the traditional CMIP atmosphere-mixed layer ocean (or slab) model experiments.
 This is because some groups no longer routinely develop this kind of model in the course of developing new versions of their AOGCMs and ESMs.
-However, if groups have the capability of running a slab coupled to the atmosphere to compute the equilibrium climate sensitivity, they are encouraged to do so, particularly if they can also perform experiments 6.3 to compare to the slab result.
+However, if groups